-UBIS maintains modern facilities that are equipped to meet the students' educational needs.
-The campus has wifi capabilities throughout the facility.
-Lecture rooms are equipped with audio video equipment, flipcharts and whiteboards and other teaching aids relevant to the subjects being taught in that classroom.
-Technical classrooms/labs are equipped with the equipment students should expect to see and work with in chosen career fields.
+UBIS maintains modern facilities that are equipped to meet the educational needs of students.
+The campus has wi-fi capabilities throughout the facility.
+Lecture rooms are equipped with audio video equipment, flipcharts, whiteboards and other teaching aids relevant to the subjects being taught in that classroom.
+Technical classrooms and labs are equipped with the equipment students should expect to see and work with in chosen career fields.
 Facilities provide a comfortable and secure learning environment.

-Campus Security
+Campus Security and Covid Policy